 Image credit: Gim42 via Canva Pro

 Yes, we know we said “countries for digital nomads” instead of just cities, but this one’s a special case.
-Last October, Dubai launched its one-year virtual working program that permits remote workers, as well as their families, to stay in this glamorous oasis-slash-megalopolis.
-With this, aspiring digital nomads (and their families) will get access to telecoms, utilities, and schooling options.
+You can now enjoy a long-term workcation in Dubai with its Work remotely from Dubai programme.
+This one-year virtual working program permits remote workers to stay in this glamorous oasis-slash-megalopolis.
+But that’s not all, aspiring digital nomads will get access to telecoms, utilities, and schooling options.

 Average broadband internet speed: 186.76Mbps